venki276/AccountsAPI/README.md

 ## The Database ##

-I have used HSQLDB for developing this API.
+I have used HSQLDB which is an embedded database, for developing this API.
 The Database has three tables.
 The details of these can be found inside **src/main/resources/schema.sql**.
 The Data used in these tables, can be found inside **src/main/resources/data.sql**.